AMERICANO: Argument Generation with Discourse-driven Decomposition and Agent Interaction: Ethics Statement

 The overall framework is shown in Figure~\ref{fig:overall}, which consists of three agents that collaboratively perform task decomposition and refinement for argument generation.
 We first introduce the generation agent.

 Argument generation can be modeled as $p(y|x)$, where $x$ is an input proposition and $y$ is an output counterargument.
 However, directly modeling this probability presents significant challenges, as generating arguments necessitates appropriate high-level planning, rigorous reasoning, and proper content organization.
 Instead of directly prompting LLMs for argument generation, we decompose the goal into a sequence of actions based on argumentative discourse structure~\cite{stab-gurevych-2014-identifying,madnani-etal-2012-identifying,wambsganss-niklaus-2022-modeling}.
-Each action tackles a subproblem based on the internal structure of an argument, which typlically includes: a \textbf{claim} as central statement the writer is trying to argue, a \textbf{reasoning} to support the claim, and an optional \textbf{concession/acknowledgement} to address potential dissenters and improve persuasion.~\footnote{We do not explicitly include a conclusion as the main claim can often be restated as the conclusion.}
+Each action tackles a subproblem based on the internal structure of an argument, which typically includes: a \textbf{claim} as the central statement the writer is trying to argue, a \textbf{reasoning} to support the claim, and an optional \textbf{concession/acknowledgement} to address potential dissenters and improve persuasion.~\footnote{We do not explicitly include a conclusion as the main claim can often be restated as the conclusion.}

-Driven by this, we break down the generation into sequential actions that first generates the components and then produces a final argument: $p(y|x)=p(y|a,r,c,x)p(a|r,c,x)p(r|c,x)p(c|x)$, where $c$, $r$, $a$ denotes claim, reasoning and acknowledge/concession respectively.
+Driven by this, we break down the generation into sequential actions that first generate the components and then produce a final argument: $p(y|x)=p(y|a,r,c,x)p(a|r,c,x)p(r|c,x)p(c|x)$, where $c$, $r$, $a$ denotes claim, reasoning and acknowledge/concession respectively.
 Such modeling reduces the complexity of $p(y|x)$.
 All the actions are conducted by prompting the same LLM ($\mathcal M$), eliminating the costly model training.